 EPF is applicable to various types of employment, including permanent, temporary, contractual, and part-time work.
 It covers both Indian and expatriate employees working in covered establishments.

 Both the employers and employees contribute to the employee provident fund every month.
 The contribution to the employee provident fund is equal.
-If the employee’s monthly income is more than 15000, the EPF contribution must be distributed Likewise,
+If the employee’s monthly income exceeds ₹15,000, the EPF contribution must be distributed as follows.
+Here are the aggregated EPF Contribution Rules, introduced by EPFO in 2026.

 Are you thinking about how to check your PF balances?
 If you have a PF account then you must have a UAN number that helps you check and review the PF account balance.
 Here are the following steps,